RecruitingTheBest/Teams-Public/README.md

 The Internal Tools team is focused on building simple and secure foundational tools and processes to increase developer autonomy and productivity in a distributed environment.

-### Database and Application Access
-Application & Database Access team is one of the newer Teleport teams.
-We are focusing on design and development of the Teleport products providing access to [web applications](https://goteleport.com/docs/application-access/), [databases](https://goteleport.com/docs/database-access/) and various [cloud providers](https://goteleport.com/docs/application-access/guides/aws-console/).

-#### Here are the examples of projects you may be working on:
-* Adding support for more database access [protocols](https://github.com/gravitational/teleport/issues?q=is%3Aopen+is%3Aissue+label%3Adatabase-access+label%3Adb%2Frequested) and improving the existing ones.
-* Working on [features](https://github.com/gravitational/teleport/issues?q=is%3Aissue+is%3Aopen+label%3Aapplication-access+label%3Afeature-request) for application access identity-aware proxy.
-* Building advanced access controls such as [session recording](https://github.com/gravitational/teleport/issues/5799), [data masking](https://github.com/gravitational/teleport/issues/7150) and [per-session MFA](https://github.com/gravitational/teleport/issues/6172).
-* Implementing cloud access solutions for AWS, GCP and Azure.
-* Improving the UX of application and database access products.

-The App & Database Access team is currently 2 people (part of the larger Teleport Core team of 20) in US and European timezones, looking to grow to 4-5 this year.

 ### Teleport Devops